 King's College London and Imperial College London have come together to create an integrated multidisciplinary research facility with an emphasis on teaching and research.

 Imaging research at King's and Imperial ranges from novel cellular imaging to the full spectrum of pre-clinical and clinical imaging technologies, covering a wide range of diseases.
-Through the integration of the world-class research and supervision capacities of both partner institutions we will be able to exploit the complementary strengths of the two partners, with King's historically having a stronger focus on clinical translation and Imperial on the core basic science and engineering disciplines.
+Through the integration of the world-class research and supervision capacities of both partner institutions we will be able to exploit the complementary strengths of the two partners.
 Medical imaging and the progression from ‘bench to bedside’ is a key strategy area for both universities, and the institutions have many scientific and staff links to that will make this a reality.